shok1122/fabric-network/README.md

 python network.sh init
 ```

-## Distribute the key materials to each peer
+## Distribute a Key Material to a Peer

 The packaging option packs each key material for each peer into tar.gz files.
 The distribution option sends the tar.gz files to each peer.